ThisisJaws/Pi/ReadMe.txt

 		sudo apt-get install libgl1-mesa-glx
 		sudo apt-get install libgles1-mesa-dev
 		sudo apt-get install libgles2-mesa-dev
-2. navigate to the irrlicht source directory and type 'make' to compile the engine
+2. Navigate to the irrlicht source directory (Irrlicht_1.9.0_OGL-ES/source/Irrlicht) and type 'make' to compile the engine
-3. navigate to the audiere directory and type './configure && make && sudo make install' to compile the audiere engine
+3. Navigate to the audiere directory (audiere-1.9.4) and type './configure && make && sudo make install' to compile the audiere engine
-4. after audiere has finished make sure to type 'sudo ldconfig' to make sure all libraries are linked
+4. After audiere has finished make sure to type 'sudo ldconfig' to make sure all libraries are linked
-5. make sure to type 'sudo modprobe snd_pcm_oss' so audiere has the right drivers
+5. Make sure to type 'sudo modprobe snd_pcm_oss' so audiere has the right drivers, this will have to be done everytime the Pi restarts
-6. navigate to the SourCode folder and type 'make' to compile the game
+6. Navigate to the SourceCode folder and type 'make' to compile the game
-7. play and enjoy
+7. Inside the SourceCode folder type ./linuxBuild to run the game